The average American office worker uses about 500 disposable cups every year.

 In 1960, each person in the US only generated 2.68 pounds of waste.
 In 1970, the figure was 3.25.
 However, Americans’ recycling has improved since 2000, when the average American generated 4.65 lbs of waste per day, and only 29% was recycled.
 Also, in 1980, 89% of Americans’ waste went to a landfill, while only 54% met that fate in 2008.

 While landfill gas is a good fuel, most landfills are not efficiently collecting it.
 The EPA estimates 75% gas collection efficiency, but some landfills are as low as 9 percent.
 The 2006 IPCC report used an estimated recovery efficiency of just 20 percent.
-Even Waste Management, the largest waste company in the United States, has admitted that it is impossible for them to reliably measure methane emissions at their landfills or develop a general model for estimating them.
+Even Waste Management, the largest junk removal service company in the United States, has admitted that it is impossible for them to reliably measure methane emissions at their landfills or develop a general model for estimating them.

 Waste incinerators create more CO2 emissions than coal, oil, or natural gas-fueled power plants.17